Dragolone/Isys-2110/Demo/README.md

 ## Additional Notes
 - You can modify `gauge-server.js` to push real business data.
 - Gauge styles and thresholds can be customized in Phase2.html.

+## Note: Open HTML Directly for Static Demo

+If you do not need real-time data updates, you can simply open the `Phase2.html` file directly in your browser (recommended for static demo/testing purposes).

 ---